-- b.
-The additional 125 hours required to upgrade to the Speech-Language Pathology Assistant License shall be obtained within three years of the date of issuance of the provisional assistant license and may be obtained by completing the remaining hours on-the-job and/or through a regionally accredited educational institution or its cooperating programs.
+- (c). the remaining 35 hours may be obtained in the areas of speech, language or hearing disorders.
+A maximum of 5 of these hours may be in the area of audiology.
+It is recommended that a minimum of 20 hours be obtained in articulation. - b.
+The additional 125 hours required to upgrade to the speech-language pathology assistant license shall be obtained within three years of the date of issuance of the provisional assistant license and may be obtained by completing the remaining hours on-the-job and/or through a regionally accredited educational institution or its cooperating programs.
 Those hours obtained through supervised on-the-job training must consist of direct supervision hours and will only be accepted from the date that the application for license is received by the board. - c.
-A provisional speech-language pathology assistant may request deferment of the three-year period to complete licensure upgrade requirements.
+A provisional speech-language pathology assistant must request, in writing, deferment of the three-year period to complete licensure upgrade requirements.
 Such deferment may only be requested if there is an extenuating circumstance, such as inability to obtain employment in the area of speech-language pathology.
 The license must be renewed annually.
 Such deferment may only be held for a period of three years from the time of board approval. - i.
-If the licensee has never worked as a provisional speech-language pathology assistant, a notarized statement shall be submitted to the board office annually. - ii.
-If the licensee is not currently employed as a provisional speech-language pathology assistant, a letter specifying date of termination from the last employer shall be submitted to the board office with Form 200, to verify supervision to the date of termination. - iii.
+If the licensee has never worked as a provisional speech-language pathology assistant, a notarized statement shall be submitted to the board annually.

+iii.
 Licensees on inactive status may retain their license by payment of the annual renewal fee.
-In order to resume practice as a speech-language pathology assistant, licensees on inactive status shall demonstrate completion of 5 clock hours of continuing education in the area of licensure for each year that inactive status was maintained (maximum of 25 hours). - I. Equivalency Requirements-Speech-Language Pathology, Provisional Speech-Language Pathology, or Audiology License - 1.
-Individuals who do not possess a graduate degree in either audiology or speech-language pathology but wish to obtain a license through the equivalency process shall meet the coursework, practicum and examination requirements for the area in which licensure is sought as defined in the board's rules entitled Coursework Requirements: Audiology License Coursework Requirements: Speech-Language Pathology License and Provisional Speech-Language Pathology License; Clinical Practicum Hour Requirements and Examination Requirement. - J. Postgraduate Professional Employment/Experience - 1.
-A graduate-level speech-language pathologist must submit verification of thirty-six weeks of full-time postgraduate professional employment/experience or its full-time equivalent.

-- K. Examination Requirement-Speech-Language Pathology License, Provisional Speech-Language Pathology License, Audiology License - 1.
-The board recognizes only the Educational Testing Service's specialty area examinations for audiology and speech-language pathology as the licensure examination for audiology and/or speech-language pathology.
+In order to resume practice as a speech-language pathology assistant, licensees on inactive status shall demonstrate completion of 5 clock hours of continuing education in the area of licensure for each year that inactive status was maintained (maximum of 25 hours).

+- I. Equivalency Requirements-Speech-Language Pathology, Provisional Speech-Language Pathology, or Audiology License - 1.
+Individuals who do not possess a graduate degree in either audiology or speech-language pathology but wish to obtain a license through the equivalency process shall meet the coursework, practicum and examination requirements for the area in which licensure is sought as defined in the board's rules entitled coursework requirements: audiology license; coursework requirements: speech-language pathology license and provisional speech-language pathology license; clinical practicum hour requirements and examination requirement. - J. Postgraduate Professional Employment/Experience - 1.
+A graduate-level speech-language pathologist must submit verification of 36 weeks of full-time postgraduate professional employment/experience or its full-time equivalent. - 2.
+Repealed. - K. Examination Requirement-Speech-Language Pathology License, Provisional Speech-Language Pathology License, Audiology License - 1.
+The board recognizes only the educational testing service's specialty area examinations for audiology and speech-language pathology as the licensure examination for audiology and/or speech-language pathology.
 Scores received directly from the applicant are not acceptable for licensing purposes. - 2.
-The passing score for the audiology area examination is a minimum score of 170. - 3.
-The passing score for the speech-language pathology area examination is a minimum score of 162. - 4.
-If an individual has never held a license to practice audiology or speech-language pathology in another state, and if the degree program was completed greater than 10 years from the date of application, the passing score on the specialty area examination for audiology or speech/language pathology must have been obtained within the last 5 years.
+The passing scores for the audiology and speechlanguage pathology area examinations are determined by the educational testing service. - 3.
+If an individual has never held a license to practice audiology or speech-language pathology in another state, and if the degree program was completed greater than 10 years from the date of application, the passing score on the specialty area examination for audiology or speech-language pathology must have been obtained within the last 5 years.